Arauco War: Founding of Concepción, Imperial, and Valdivia

-In 1550, a new expedition was launched, consisting of a naval force under Pastene, and a land force of two hundred Spaniards mounted and foot and a number of Mapocho auxiliaries under Valdivia.
+In 1550, a new expedition was launched, consisting of a naval force under Pastene, and a land force of two hundred Spaniards mounted and foot and a number of Mapocho auxiliaries under de Valdivia.
 They planned to reunite on the shores of the Bay of Concepción.
 The expedition advanced beyond the Itata River and Laja River, to the shores of the Bío-Bío River.
 Along the way they had several battles with groups of Mapuches as they explored the region, killing many with little loss to themselves.
 After spending over a week in the area and encountering increasing opposition, the Spanish marched toward the sea through the valleys of the Laja and Bío-Bío rivers, towards the coast at Penco.
 On the banks of the Andalién River, they camped for two days between the river and a lake, where they were attacked on the second night by a large force of Araucanians under their toqui Ainavillo in the Battle of Andalien.
 The night attack was defeated in a furious battle, the Spaniards suffered one killed and many wounds to men and especially their mounts.
 After a day treating their wounds they continued towards their rendezvous at the Bay of Concepción.
-There Valdivia began building a fort at what is now Penco.
+There de Valdivia began building a fort at what is now Penco.